nonnontrivial/gridmash/README.md

 `<Grid />` will map arrow key press events to reconciliations in the grid between two viable cell values.

-> `Grid` does not have internal state, and assumes that any reconciliation it identifies should be passed back into its `data` prop.
+> `Grid` does not have internal state.
+It assumes that any reconciliation it identifies should be passed back into its `data` prop.

 ```tsx